kfirprods/SAMP-API/README.md

 # SAMP-API
-A C# written API to GTA:SA and SA:MP (using memory injection) A lot of credit goes to this project: https://github.com/SAMP-UDF/SAMP-UDF-for-AutoHotKey/ This library is mostly a translation of their AHK script to a C# library
+A C# written API to GTA:SA and SA:MP (works on all recent versions including 0.3.DL) using memory injections A lot of credit goes to this project: https://github.com/SAMP-UDF/SAMP-UDF-for-AutoHotKey/ This library is mostly a translation of their AHK script to a C# library